kindawindytoday/WindSeed/README.md

 # Implementing (2 ways)
 1) Take that files in sources, change it at correct paths in your grasscutter server and recompile it.
 (Current proto version is 3.3.50, you can always just download new one and change)
-2) Use pre-made special server - gingerPS or SobPS
+2) Use any pre-made special server, for example [gingerPS](https://github.com/mintygingy/gingerps)